matplotlib/matplotlib/doc/glossary/index.rst

   raster graphics
       Raster graphics, or bitmaps, represent an image as an array of pixels which is resolution dependent.
-Raster graphics are generally most practical for photo-realistic images, but do not easily without loss of quality.
+Raster graphics are generally most practical for photo-realistic images, but do not scale easily without loss of quality.

   vector graphics
       The use of geometrical primitives based upon mathematical equations to